Week 34: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - CNN reported that Russia is stepping up spying efforts in the US post the US elections.
 Officials cited said Russia feels emboldened by the lack of a significant retaliatory response by Trump and Obama.

-- US Intel estimates that Russia has 150 operatives in the US.
+- US Intelligence estimates that Russia has 150 operatives in the US.
 Since the election, many have tried to sneak in under the guise of business.

 - AP reported on a lawsuit filed by Coalition for Good Governance, saying Georgia’s 6th Congressional election results should be voided because of previously identified problem with the touchscreen voting system.